 7. Type in the Payer Name, and select the Payer from the drop-down that appears.

 8. Select the Pay Method as Credit Card and enter the credit card info (Credit Card#, Name on Card (Exact Payer Name), Expiry Month, Year and CVV).
-The highlighted fields in Image 3 need to be filled to successfully process the card.
+For credit card payments through terminals, select the terminal ID from the Terminal Drop-down(Here card number, expiration date and CVV fields are not required).
+To know more on payment through EMV-enabled terminals click here.

 Note 1: Processing credit card payments in PracticeSuite requires signing up for PracticeSuite E-Payments.
 If you are not already enrolled with PracticeSuite E-Payments or are interested in learning more, please email firstname.lastname@example.org.